Stella Maxwell Leaves Little To The Imagination In Pink Lingerie For Latest Instagram Video

 Stella Maxwell may not post to her widely followed Instagram account on a daily basis, but she certainly does not disappoint when she does.
-The Victoria’s Secret Angel’s certainly brought the heat in most recently social media upload that drove her 4.5 million followers absolutely wild.
+The Victoria’s Secret Angel certainly brought the heat in her most recently social media upload that drove her 4.5 million followers absolutely wild.

 The 28-year-old was her own camerawoman for the newest addition to her steamy Instagram feed, which was uploaded on Monday, March 25.
-Stella appeared to in the middle of a fitting, or possibly preparing for a photo shoot in the short clip captured on her phone in which she used her reflection in the mirror to show off her flawless physique in a matching neon pink lingerie set that left very little to the imagination.
+Stella appeared to be in the middle of a fitting, or possibly preparing for a photo shoot in the short clip captured on her phone in which she used her reflection in the mirror to show off her flawless physique in a matching neon pink lingerie set that left very little to the imagination.

 The blonde bombshell rocked a skimpy lace balconette bra from Victoria’s Secret that flashed an ample amount of cleavage thanks to its push-up style.
 Meanwhile, the cheeky matching bottoms of Stella’s barely-there ensemble did her nothing but favors and highlighted her curvy backside, which she flashed to her followers at one point in the risque clip by zooming in as she turned her hips to the side.
 The panties sat high on her hips to accentuate her trim waist, while also putting her enviably flat midsection on full display.